Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Mouse-hover gesture

+Show Tooltips when users hover mouse over the page element.
+When mouse moves away from the element, Tooltips dismiss.

 ### Keyboad-hover gesture

 When using a keyboard, users can \[tab] through page elements to select and complete actions.
 Users can view Tooltip messages when a page element is in its keyboard focus state.
+When

 - - -